megaspaz/ascii_converter/README.md

 Here's a rough description of what's in these directories.

     .
-    ├── bin             # Class files and resources
+    ├── bin             # Class files and resources.
+Generated when cleaning/building project.
     |   ├── Icon.png
     |   └── Java.class
     ├── resources       # Resources